Home » Blogs » Dhanauri Wetland: A Hidden Birding Paradise Near Delhi NCR

 As a tourist, you must carry the following items with you: Binoculars, a good quality camera, comfortable walking shoes, which are best for water terrain, sunscreen, a hat, insect repellent, ample amount of water bottles, and plenty of snacks.
 Also, follow all the guidelines while doing bird photography and exploring the region.
 Do not harm nature in any way or do activities that create any type of pollution.
 Ensure proper civic sense.

-What essential safety guidelines must I follow while visiting the Dhanauri Bird Sanctuary?
+What safety guidelines to follow while in Dhanauri Bird Sanctuary?

 There are a couple of things you must ensure from a safety standpoint: